cds-snc/exploration-documentation/ProcessDocumentation.md

 **1. Departmental Assessment**

 The service began as a "vetting" tool, a "go/no go" on whether we would partner with a department.
-But we found that this named only described the part of the service that was evaluative.
-It sounded a bit like an exam and introduced a power dynamic between the org doing the assessing and the one being assessed.
+But we found that this name only described the part of the service that was evaluative.
+It sounded a bit like an exam and introduced a power dynamic between the org doing the assessing (us) and the one being assessed (our partners).

 **2. Pre-Discovery**

-We moved to the term "Pre-Discovery", to make it sound less intimidating, and also because it fit into our "Discovery, Alpha, Beta, Live" model of phase patterns, which helped communicate what the process was.
-But after running a couple it became evident that it might not always lead to a Discovery phase, that there's multiple ways of helping a department.
-By calling it a "Pre-Discovery" we weren't managing expectations effectively.
+We moved to the term "Pre-Discovery" because it sounded less intimidating and it fit into our "Discovery, Alpha, Beta, Live" model of phase patterns, which helped communicate the process.
+But after running a couple pilots, it became evident that the end might not always lead to a Discovery phase.
+We learned there's multiple ways of helping a department, and so by calling it a "Pre-Discovery" we weren't managing expectations effectively.
 We also found that the process had value in and of itself for a partner, and it could exist as its own service.
 So we decided to separate the name from the "Discovery, Alpha, Beta, Live" model.

 **3. Exploration**

 The latest iteration, and where we've landed currently is "Exploration".
 We chose this name because we thought it was more reflective of what we're actually doing.
-We are Exploring digital service conditions by adapting to a new environment: meaning meeting new partners where **they** are at.
+We are Exploring digital service conditions by adapting to a new environment and providing tailored help.
+In other words meeting partners where **they're** at.
 Failures are okay when exploring and can bring high value and insights as we document and chart a path to build a larger view of the landscape.
-And even if it doesn’t lead to a Discovery, there are many useful small discoveries along the way.
+And even if an Exploration doesn’t lead to a Discovery, there are many useful small discoveries along the way.

 ## What is an Exploration?